randsleadershipslack/documents-and-resources/deleting-content.md

 In any large message board with a diverse group of humans, communication can break down.
 Whether it's unintential miscommunication or intentional boundary pushing, Administrators are occasionally requested to delete a message someone wrote in the public channels.

-This is the process for content removal at Rands Leadership Slack and process is [documented culture](http://randsinrepose.com/archives/the-process-myth/).

 # In Brief

 * Admins may delete messages that violate the Code of Conduct